Lepinja Bread | Somun | Croatian Flatbread

-Doing the A to Z International flatbread has been such a big exposure to baking breads.
-Just the basic flour, yeast and water can be of such a different flavor depending on the method we use to proof it and bake it.
+Doing the A to Z International flatbread has been such a big exposure to baking bread.
+Just the basic flour, yeast, and water can have such a different flavor depending on the method we use to proof it and bake it.

-Lepinja bread which is also called as Somun, is a popular street food in the Balkans region, especially Serbia, Croatia and Bosnia.
-The bread can be served with any kind of dishes as it can absorb any flavor it is served with.
+Lepinja bread, which is also called Somun, is a popular street food in the Balkans region, especially in Serbia, Croatia, and Bosnia.
+The bread can be served with any kind of dish, as it can absorb any flavor it is served with.

 My Other recipes in the A-Z International Flatbread Series -